Suez Egypt Travel Guide

 Stay in the best available hotels in Suez or nearby Ain Sokhna vacation spots.
 Dine at upscale hotel restaurants and the best regional seafood establishments.

-Travel in the off-peak season (May or September) for better weather and lower prices.
+Go during the shoulder season (May or September) for better weather and lower prices.

-Take advantage of the best deals and hardly any crowds.
+Take advantage of the lowest prices and hardly any crowds.
 Plan to avoid the peak heat.

 These times offer a balance of fewer crowds and more manageable temperatures, often with better deals.

-If visiting during religious holidays, be aware that many businesses might have reduced hours.
+If visiting during religious holidays, be aware that many businesses could have reduced opening times.

 Align your itinerary with the best aspects of each season.